 Responsibilities

-• Continuously analyze all risks which expose the university to potential disruption of activities, including risks that are natural and man-made.
+• Continuously analyze all risks which expose the university to potential disruption of activities, including risks that are natural and human-made.

 • Oversee the development of emergency preparedness and response plans in response to the risks identified.

-• Present university-wide emergency response plans to the vice president of finance and administration for approval and further presentation to the executive group for approval to implement.
+• Present university-wide emergency response plans to the senior vice president for the Division of Organizational Effectiveness for approval and further presentation to the senior executives for approval to implement.

 • Assist with the development of emergency response plans for operational units, and for ensure they align with the university-wide plan.